twenty one pilots and thousands of their devoted fans converge for The Bandito Tour at a sold out Friday night show in Boston.

 For some now-classic twenty one pilots live gimmicks Josh Dun brought back the crowd-surfing drum platform for "Morph" and Tyler Joseph scaled his way up to a narrow platform behind the soundboard for the electric finalé of fan-favorite Vessel track "Car Radio".

 As closing track "Trees" builds to a crescendo, Tyler spookily rises higher towards the rear of the stage.
-Eventually we see he stands on the same burnt out car from "Jumpsuit".
+Eventually we see him stand on the same burnt out car from "Jumpsuit".
 Then Tyler and Josh break out the floor toms and two more crowd-supported platforms - pounding the drums amidst smoke jets and confetti cannons to bring the show to its thrilling cathartic conclusion.